All Episodes

 It does.

-There's some CNN.
+This is some CNN.

 What?

-Did they really call him the former vice?
+Did they really call him the former?

 What do they know that we don't?

-And he elicited booze from the crowd when he mentioned Sarah Palin, Rush Limbaugh, and Dick Army.
+Anyway, Biden is up there at a rally for Owens, and he elicited booze from the crowd when he mentioned Sarah Palin, Rush Limbaugh, and Dick Army.

-Biden continued, pointing to the former Texas congressman and current chairman of the conservative group Freedom Works.
+I would have thought the last person I'd bring up to the North Country's Dick Army, Biden continued, pointing to the former Texas congressman and current chairman of the conservative group Freedom Works.

-But he he represents a view so alien it seems to me the pragmatism to the North County.
+He's a decent guy, Biden said, but he represents a view so alien, it seems to me, the pragmatism to the North County.

 I mean, this is a different ideology, Biden said.

-This is a different different than anything I've known in my 45 years of being familiar with this district.
+This is a different, different than anything I've known in my 45 years of being familiar with this district.

 Yeah, and you can have them, Joe.